PiggerRight/Write-ups-and-notes/OverTheWire/Bandit/README.md

 This repository contains my write-ups and notes while solving the **OverTheWire Bandit** wargame.

-The main purpose of this repository is **learning**, not simply collecting solutions.
+Bandit is the starting point of my Linux journey, helping me build a solid foundation in Linux command-line usage for CTFs and cybersecurity.
 Each write-up documents my thought process, the commands I used, and the Linux concepts I learned throughout the challenges.

 ## About